Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 - Glued Seams: Typically, PVC covers are glued rather than stitched.
 This is because the material is better suited to glue, and some of the adhesives used bond exceptionally well.
 Also, when repairs are needed, they're easier to attend to, meaning the average person could attempt a fix.
 The downside with glued seams is that they deteriorate over time, causing them to fail.

-- Stitched Seams: Fabric like acrylic lends itself well to stitched seams because it's pliable and easy to work with.
+- Stitched Seams: Fabrics like acrylic lend themselves well to stitched seams because they're pliable and easy to work with.
 The advantage of stitched seams is they're much stronger, look neater and are repairable when tears occur.
 The disadvantage is you need to know what you're doing when it comes to repairs or be willing to pay a professional to do the work.

 Rope vs. Stretch Cord

 - Rope Fasteners: As an alternative to stretched elastic covers, the rope-tightened covers are more robust and last longer.
 Also, when the rope needs replacing, you only have to find a single cost rather than the price of replacing the whole cover.
-The downside is that the watertight seal may not be as secure, causing some water ingress which in turn, causes mildew and dampness.
+The downside is that the watertight seal may not be as secure, causing some water ingress, which causes mildew and dampness.

 Other Considerations of a Dinghy Cover